 The show will be welcoming some new faces for the sixth season, with Roswell's Jason Behr cast as a mysterious famous Kryptonian and American Crime Story's Claude Knowlton set to play a mild mannered alien with a tragic past.

-Fingers crossed too that some old faces also – including Mehcad Brooks as James Olsen, Jeremy Jordon as Winn Schott, and Calista Flockhart as Cat Grant – might reappear for the show’s swansong.
+Some older faces also reappear for the show's final outing, including Mehcad Brooks as James Olsen, Jeremy Jordon as Winn Schott, and Chris Wood as Mon-El.

-While it seems unlikely we’ll see the reappearance of the former Prince of Daxam, one character we do know is returning is Cat Grant – but not as you remember her.
-While Ally McBeal’s Calista Flockhart memorably portrayed media mogul Cat in the show’s early seasons, newcomer Eliza Helm will play a younger version in the fifth and sixth episodes of season six.
+Another character we know is returning is Cat Grant – but not as you remember her.
+While Ally McBeal's Calista Flockhart memorably portrayed media mogul Cat in the show's early seasons, newcomer Eliza Helm will play a younger version in the fifth and sixth episodes of season six.

-It seems the cast of Supergirl will be helping out behind the camera also – Kelly Olsen actress Azie Tesfai has made history as the first Arrowverse cast member to co-write an episode, while John Diggle actor David Ramsey is directing five Arrowverse episodes including instalments of Supergirl and Superman and Lois.
+It seems the cast of Supergirl will be helping out behind the camera also – Azie Tesfai has made history as the first Arrowverse cast member to co-write on a show, while John Diggle actor David Ramsey is directing five episodes in the franchise, including an instalment of Supergirl.

 Supergirl season 6 trailer